HayleyParnell/Crowdfunding_Etl/README.md

 -Creation of the Contacts Data Frame

 # Skills
 Throughout this repository skills in python, pandas, and regex are demonstrated.
-Follow along and see the data transform into something meaning ful.
+Follow along and see the data transform into something meaningful.

 ![alt text](campaign_DataFrame-1.png)

 ![alt text](category_DataFrame.png)

 ![alt text](contact_DataFrame_final.png)